biswalra/Data-Analysis-Dashboard-POWER_BI-/README.md

+# HR (Analysis Dashboard using PowerBi)
+## Project Objective
+To analyze employee data and visualize key HR metrics like attrition, demographics, and job satisfaction to support better workforce decision-making. 📊

-# Data-Analysis-Dashboard-POWER_BI-
+# DataSet Used
-This project presents an HR Analytics Dashboard built using Power BI to analyze employee data and workforce trends,department-wise turnover, job satisfaction, and age distribution.